oliverswitzer/ifttt-concourse-resource-example/README.md

 ifttt_api_key: <YOUR API KEY>
 ```

-- The IFTTT events that you would like to fire on success or failure of a build:
+- The IFTTT events that you would like to fire on success or failure of a build to `pipeline.yml`:

 ```.yml
 jobs: